kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 ### Test Plan

-To test the external update strategy, we will implement a "CAPD Kubeadm Updater."
+To test the external update strategy, we will implement a "CAPD Kubeadm Updater".
 This will serve as a reference implementation and will be integrated into CAPI CI.
 In-place updates will be performed by executing a set of commands in the container, similar to how it is currently implemented for cloud config when machine is bootstrapped.

 ### Graduation Criteria